tgenewein/tgenewein.github.io/about/index.md

 <a markdown="0" href="{{ site.url }}/files/CV.pdf" class="btn"><i class="fa fa-fw fa-download"></i> Download CV</a>

 Currently I'm a PhD student at the Max-Planck Institute for Intelligent Systems in Tuebingen, Germany.
 I am also affiliated with the Max-Planck Institute for Biological Cybernetics (Tuebingen).

-I am interested in the fundamental relation between decision-making and computation (i.e. information processing).
-Structure learning, bounded-rationality, etc.
+I am interested in the fundamental relation between decision-making and computation (i.e. information processing),  structure learning, bounded-rationality, etc. **TODO: finish this paragraph**

 Before coming to Tuebingen, I did my undergrad and master's degree in Telematics at Graz University of Technolgy.
 In my master's programme I focused on computational intelligence and robotics and did my master's thesis on *Structure Learning for robotic motor control* at the lab of Wolfgang Maass under the supervision of Gerhard Neumann and Elmar Rueckert.
 During my time in Graz I was also working as a part-time software-developer, mostly on embedded systems or on backends that connect to embedded systems (C/C++, C#, .NET (WCF) and also .NET Micro Framework)

+**TODO: list the most important professional and educational steps here**

 ## Contact
 Tim Genewein